nazarewk-iac/talos-configs/README.md

   - [x] add ZFS system extension
   - [ ] pin Kubernetes version to upgrade separately from Talos
 - [ ] set up ZFS on LUKS on the 1TB drive for local storage
+  - TODO: all 3 drives are symlinked at `/dev/disk/by-id/usb-CT1000BX_500SSD1_152D00539000-0:0` and have ZERO meaningful difference in `lsblk -OJ`
 - [x] access from anywhere with Netbird
-- [ ] run arbitrary Nix tooling within the cluster
+- [x] run arbitrary Nix tooling within the cluster
+  - see `talos-nix-disks` or `nix-system/nix-disks` daemonset configuration
 - [ ] resolve `*.pic.kdn.im` DNS names
 - [ ] set up Rook/Ceph
 - [ ] separate Ceph configurations for: